statisticsnorway/react-form-fields-library/README.md

 4. Navigate to `http://localhost:5000/`

 ### How it works
-The DCFormField component expects one object containing some standard properties, like this:
+The DCFormField component expects one object containing some properties, for example:
 ```javascript
 import React, { Component } from 'react'
 import { DCFormField } from 'dc-react-form-fields-library'